digitalmoneybits2/DigitalMoneyBot/README.md

 These instructions were used to create a working bot in March 2018.
 Once a VPS is obtained, follow these instructions.
 ## mySQL
-These instructions will help you install and setup a mySQL database
+These instructions will help you install and setup a mySQL database if not already installed
 ### Install mySQL
 ```
 sudo apt-get install mysql-server